tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 [...]

-You can disengage default-deny for the current site with one click: set the local "3rd-party" cell to `noop`:
+You can disengage default-deny for the current site with one click: set the "3rd-party" local setting to `noop`:

 ![Default-deny](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-dd-02.png)<br>
 <sup>Default-deny cancelled locally.</sup>